Everywhere we go, we're surrounded by marketing. I'm marketing to you right now.

 Marketing is an industry infiltrated with jargon, and account-based marketing is no different!
 In this brief section, we’ll provide an overview of the terms you need to know and how they relate to the bigger ABM picture.

 Account-based marketing is all about identifying those key accounts that will really push the needle on your revenue goal.
 These accounts are called “ideal customers.”
 Your ideal customer is based on a profile you develop and should be representative of the group whose problem your offering was built to solve.
-Building your ideal customer profile is a critical step to determining the language you’ll use throughout your marketing efforts.
+Building your ideal customer profile is a critical step in determining the language you’ll use throughout your marketing efforts.

 Smarketing may not be an actual word, but what it represents is very real.
 Smarketing is the concept of aligning sales and marketing teams to improve communication and optimize efforts on both sides.